jesslilly/EntitySearch/README.md

 1. Add javascript tests.
 Maybe use a test page, or jasmine.
 1. Refactor to RecentPage object.
 1. Search for TODOs in code.
+1. add search by ID to the demo app.

 ### Nice to have / Future
 1. for multi tenant or multiple user accounts in an app, need to key local storage of recents by a base url/user group?